You purchased an airline ticket that you can’t use and now want to transfer it to someone else who can go on the trip. Can you do that?

 Final option: begging

 Rules were made to be broken, amiright?
 Depending on the circumstances that led you to want a transfer of an airline ticket to someone else, you might find success by telling a customer service agent your particular sob story.
 Exceptions can be made.
-Usually that would be in the form of refunding your nonrefundable ticket, not simply changing the name on the ticket — that’s never going to happen.
+Usually that would be in the form of refunding your nonrefundable ticket, not simply changing the name on the ticket.
 But if you manage to get a full refund, buying a new ticket for someone could essentially be the same as transferring an existing ticket — it could even be cheaper depending on current fares.